-The goals of the initiative are multifaceted - advance and improve dredging and marsh restoration techniques in coastal New Jersey through innovative research, collaboration, knowledge sharing and practical application.

-"The lab was created to act as a think tank to advance dredging and marsh restoration techniques," said Tedesco.
-"We put together a host of projects where we can test how we can beneficially use dredged material to create resiliency for both our ecosystems and our communities."
+The goals of the initiative are multi-faceted-advance and improve dredging and marsh restoration techniques in coastal New Jersey through innovative research, collaboration, knowledge sharing and practical application.
+"The lab was created to act as a think tank to advance dredging and marsh restoration techniques," Tedesco says.
+"We put together a host of projects where we can test how we can beneficial use dredged material to create resiliency for both our ecosystems and our communities."